Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

-When one has a good estimate of the galaxy redshift (e.g. from previous photometric redshift), or when performing a grid search for the best-fitting redshift, the redshift of the spectrum changes little.
-This makes the quantities $\langle g_n(\lambda) \rangle_q$ essentially independent of $\mathcal{L}_n(v)$ during a fit.
+When one has a good estimate of the galaxy redshift (e.g. from previous photometric redshift), or when performing a grid search for the best-fitting redshift with \ppxf, the redshift of the spectrum does not change much during each \ppxf\ fit.
+This makes the quantities $\langle g_n(\lambda) \rangle_q$ essentially independent of $\mathcal{L}_n(v)$.
 If I rewrite \autoref{eq:model_phot} as

-I can precompute the $\langle g_n(\lambda) \rangle_q$ for all templates before the fit.
-This approach can make the computation time when adding photometry to a fit insignificant compared to the fitting of the spectrum alone.
+I can precompute the $\langle g_n(\lambda) \rangle_q$ and $\lambda_{q,n}$ for all templates before the fit, using the initial redshift estimate.
+With this approach, adding photometry to a fit takes almost no extra time compared to fitting only the spectrum.